altorazzi/Classification-BloodCells/README.md

-# Blood Cell Image Classification (AN2DL Homework)
+# Blood Cells Image Classification

 ## Project Overview
 This project was developed as part of the **Artificial Neural Networks course (Politecnico di Milano)**.